Undivided Attention: Are Intermediate Layers Necessary for BERT?

 \section{Introduction}

-Language model pre-training has led to a number of breakthroughs in NLP \cite{devlin2018bert}, \cite{brown2020language}, \cite{peters2018deep}, \cite{liu2019roberta} and have achieved state-of-the-art results on many non-trivial NLP tasks such as question-answering or natural language inference.
+Language model pre-training has led to a number of breakthroughs in NLP (\cite{devlin2018bert}, \cite{brown2020language}, \cite{peters2018deep}, \cite{liu2019roberta} ) and have achieved state-of-the-art results on many non-trivial NLP tasks such as question-answering or natural language inference.
 In this problem domain, the BERT model, based on the \cite{vaswani2017attention} architecture has risen to prominence.

-The BERT model architecture has multiple bidirectional Transformer \cite{vaswani2017attention} encoder blocks stacked together.
+The BERT model architecture has multiple bidirectional Transformer (\cite{vaswani2017attention}) encoder blocks stacked together.
 Training BERT consists of first pre-training on large corpus of unlabeled data followed by fine-tuning on a much smaller, task-specific data set.
 Pre-training is computationally expensive and often requires several days to complete while fine-tuning can be completed in a much shorter time.

 BERT models have significant parameter count and memory footprint, from 110M (BERT\textsubscript{BASE}) to 340M (BERT\textsubscript{LARGE}) to 8.3B (Megatron \cite{shoeybi2019megatron}) parameters.
 In this work, we demonstrate decreased model size and decreased training time with a negligible change in fine-tuning accuracy.
 While demonstrating decreased model size and decreased training time is relevant to the field in and of itself, we feel it is also important to a provide deeper understanding of why our architectural modifications are effective.
-Similar to the work done in \cite{clark2019does}, we use the centered kernel alignment (CKA) similarity metric \cite{kornblith2019similarity} and probing linear classifiers \cite{clark2019does} to gain insight into the improvements made by our architectural modifications.
+Similar to the work done in \cite{clark2019does} we use probing linear classifiers and centered kernel alignment (\cite{kornblith2019similarity}) to gain insight into the improvements made by our architectural modifications.